-ActewAGL is implementing an Advanced Distribution Management System (ADMS).
+ActewAGL has recently implemented an Advanced Distribution Management System (ADMS) which has replaced the old Electricity Network Monitoring and Control system (ENMAC).
 This is a software package that is used to monitor and control the operation of ActewAGL's network.
-Installed on a dedicated computer network, the system will support network analysis, optimisation, planning and training.
+Installed on a dedicated computer network, the system supports network analysis, optimisation, planning and training.
+ADMS will be used in future to model the effects of increased embedded generation such as rooftop PV, increased use of electric vehicle charging stations, the introduction of battery storage systems and an electric railway network, so that appropriate action can be taken to ensure that security and quality of supply is maintained to all customers.